ankay212000/Pocket_News/README.md

 # Pocket News
-A crossplatform app designed to get news after every 1 hour It is linked to firebase services at backend.
+A crossplatform app designed to get news after every 1 hour, It is linked to firebase services at backend.
 ## Requirements
 1. Flutter installed on your system